raspberrypi/documentation/linux/software/README.md

 There are different ways of installing software on your Raspberry Pi, depending on where the source of the software lives.

-The most common is through command line tool APT (Advanced Packaging Tool), and there is the Pi Store - the Raspberry Pi's own user contributed app store.
-Also some software can be installed using other package managers.
+The most common is through the command line tool APT (Advanced Packaging Tool), and there's also the Pi Store, the Raspberry Pi's own user-contributed app store.
+Some software can also be installed using other package managers.

 ## Contents